 A device has only a generic driver, which provides only basic device functionality, and there is no applicable Automatic driver.

 So that was all about how Windows allows updating drivers.
 I hope this article has helped you to get an understanding of how Windows allows driver updates.
-In case if you have any questions to ask, then do drop a comment below.
+If you have any questions to ask, do drop a comment below.